 3 Criterion: Rule of Law State powers check and balance one another and ensure civil rights.
-3.1 Separation of To what extent is there a working separation of powers (checks and balances)?
-This question refers to the basic configuration and operation of the separation of powers (institutional differentiation, division of labor according to functions and, most significantly, checks and balances).
+3.1 Separation of powers To what extent is there a working separation of powers (checks and balances)?
+This question refers to the basic configuration and operation of the separation of powers (institutional differentia- tion, division of labor according to functions and, most significantly, checks and balances).
 However, it does not refer to the tendency toward convergence and a fusion of powers that can be observed in parliamentary systems.
 It does include the subjection of state power to the law.
 There is a clear separation of powers with mutual checks and balances.
-The separation of powers generally is in place and functioning.
-Partial or temporary restrictions of checks and balances occur, but a restoration of balance is sought.
-One branch, generally the executive, has effectively undermined checks and balances.
-This includes the colonization of other powers, even though they are institutionally differentiated.
+The separation of powers is in place and functioning.
+Checks and balances are occasionally subject to interference, but a restoration of balance is sought.
+The separation of powers is formally established but weak in practice.
+One branch, generally the executive, has largely undermined checks and balances.
 There is no separation of powers, neither de jure nor de facto.